 There are many traditional small towns and villages in the countryside all with their own churches, shops, bars / restaurants, weekly market and festivities.
 Most common are the many hamlets spread across Galicia.
 Here the older generation generally still lives in peace according to their old traditions.
 Due to the modern, well-maintained infrastructure, most rural places are easily accessible.

 The weather in Galicia

-Galicia has in general a surprisingly mild climate but the weather can vary significantly between coastal and inland areas.
-In general; the closer to the coast, the more moderate.
-The further into the interior of Galicia the higher the temperature.
-Here the temperature can rise to 40 degrees (Ourense) in summer and falls to below freezing in winter.
-In the mountains on the borders of Galicia, more snow and fog.
+In general the climate is surprisingly mild but this can vary significantly between coastal and inland areas.
+The closer to the coast, the more moderate the climate and the further into the interior of Galicia the higher the temperature.
+Here the temperature can rise to 40+ degrees (Ourense) in summer and falls to below freezing in winter.
+On the borders of Galicia in the mountains, more snow and fog.

-It is possible that the temperatures are 4º warmer 20 km further on.
-In general; most rainfall finds place in winter, December.
-In the coastal areas the temperature does not reaches below 7º in winter.
+It is possible that the temperatures are 4º warmer only 20 km further on.
+Most rainfall finds place in winter, December.
+At the coastal areas the temperature does not reaches below 7º in winter.
 A micro climate can be found in some parts of the coastal areas.
 Inland temperatures in winter can drop to average of -3 and colder with increasing altitude, in the mountains heavy snowfalls can occur.
 The average temperature in summer is at the coast around 24º , inland the temperatures are average 26º .